 Schaeffer, who was an outspoken anti-nuclear activist, once asked, “Why should a civilization which so misuses its power have, or deserve, a normal music?”
 By rethinking the foundations of music-making, he produced an art form that was anything but normal — a music that aimed to merge art with science, composition with engineering.
 His ideas turned conventional music theory on its head.
 Traditionally, composition moved from the abstract to the concrete — from concept and written notes to actual sounds.
 Schaeffer’s approach reversed the process, beginning instead with fragments of sound—field recordings of both natural and mechanical origin—which were then manipulated using studio techniques.

 One of the more profound consequences of Schaeffer’s inversion of the compositional process was that composers would no longer be bound to written scores and notation.
 Their music could exist solely as recordings, without need for players or instruments to actualize them.
-Even among other experimental and avant-garde musics of the time, notably the “elektronische Musik” being produced by Karlheinz Stockhausen in Cologne, Schaeffer’s approach represented a radical shift.
+Even among other experimental and avant-garde musics of the time, notably the “elektronische Musik” produced by Karlheinz Stockhausen in Cologne, Schaeffer’s approach represented a radical shift.
 Because any sound could now be repurposed for the sake of music-making, the possible combinations of timbres, rhythms, instruments, voices and harmonies became virtually infinite.

 Dissatisfied with the state of music at the time, Schaeffer sought to create a new musical language which divorced sounds from their sources, thereby reducing music to the act of hearing alone — what he called “reduced listening.”
 Take, for example, a field recording of a train moving along its tracks.
 At face value you’d simply note the sound of a train; beyond that realization, listeners wouldn’t give it much more thought.
-Schaeffer, however, realized that there was a rich vein of musicality hidden within such seemingly mundane sounds: snippets of complex rhythms, unique timbral characteristics, tonal peculiarities, strange and interesting textures.
-Our perception of these qualities, he recognized, was hindered by the associations and references that sounds carry.
+Schaeffer, however, realized there was a rich vein of musicality hidden within such seemingly mundane sounds: snippets of complex rhythms, unique timbral characteristics, tonal peculiarities, strange and interesting textures.
+Our perception of these qualities, he recognized, was hindered by the associations and references that sounds inherently carry.
 The trick was to find a way to hide the associations in order to bring the musical qualities of those sounds to the forefront.

 Schaeffer’s work anticipated everything from The Bomb Squad to hauntology and vaporwave